fabio98p/Whatsapp_Vue/README.md

 # Whatsapp Vue

-this is a project to create a whatsapp clone using vuejs
+This is a project to create a whatsapp clone using vuejs

 ## Project start

-open the index.html file in your browser
+Open the index.html file in your browser